-Join Ben Long for an in-depth discussion in this video Program mode, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Program mode, part of Nikon D5100 Essential Training.

 In Program mode, the only decisions that the camera makes are shutter speed and aperture.
 Everything else--Autofocus mode, Drive mode, flash, White balance, ISO and more--can be changed by you.
 What's more, through flexible program and exposure compensation, you can alter the camera's initial shutter speed and aperture choices.
 Program mode is probably where you'll spend the bulk of your time shooting.
 To change to Program mode, you just rotate the mode dial over to the big P there-- that's Program mode.
 Notice that the screen blanks out during mode changes, but when it comes back up, pay attention to all of the new things over here that are editable.